superflows-dev/superflows-docs/docs/getstarted.md

 - **SfNav** - This is the first powerful supermod, which you should know about.
 It provides the navigation functionality and enables you to develop a full-featured single page application (SPA) using just HTML, CSS, Javascript.
 [Read More](https://superflows.dev/docs/navigation)

+- **SfUserAuth** - This is the authentication supermod.
+It functions as a microservice and has an auto-scalable backend.
+[Read More](https://superflows.dev/docs/authentication)